zczczcaaa/docus/docs/content/index.md

     ::::

   #title
-  Built-in navigation and [full-text search]{.text-primary}
+  Built-in navigation and [full-text search]{.text-secondary}

   #description
-  Only focus on ordering your content, we take care of the search modal.
-We're also generating the side navigation for you.
+  Only focus on ordering your content, Docus handles the search modal and auto-generates the side navigation for you.
   :::

   :::u-page-card